Leostarearn/leostarearn-hub/src/trending-viral/gen-z-mindfulness-guide.md

 * [🔧 Easy Ways to Start](#how-to-try)
 * [❓ Common Questions](#frequently-asked-questions)

 ---

-## 🧨 What Happens Without Mindfulness?
-The Cost of Constant Stimulation {#cost-of-constant-stimulation}
+<h2 id="cost-of-constant-stimulation">🧨 What Happens Without Mindfulness?
+The Cost of Constant Stimulation</h2>

 We live in an age of nonstop input — TikTok scrolls, DM replies, calendar pings, productivity trackers, side hustle goals, and news cycles that never sleep.